MikesTooLz/SQRL-xenforo/README.md

 - Enter the hostname of the SSP server (as seen from the web browser's perspective)
 - Enter the hostname and private port of the SSP server (as seen from the web server's perspective)
 - Save
+- Go to Setup -> Options -> SQRL
+- Show your dedication to SQRL by ticking all the checkboxes
+- Save

 ## Uninstall